 Below we will share the step-by-step process plus tips when sprouting three of our favorite gluten-free variations.
 But briefly, let’s go over the list of rejuvelac's healthful attributes and how it's typically used.

-1) Probiotics - Rejuvelac is a source of probiotic nutrients, produced as a result of the lacto-fermentation process, initiated by the cultures on the sprouted grains and their carbohydrate content.
-In 2020 research on using rejuvelac for cashew cheese fermentation, it was shown to be composed of Pediococcus and Weissella.
+1) Probiotics - Rejuvelac is a source of probiotic nutrients produced as a result of the lacto-fermentation process that's initiated by the cultures on the sprouted grains and their carbohydrate content.
+In 2020 research using rejuvelac for cashew cheese fermentation, it was shown to be composed of the bacterial strains Pediococcus and Weissella.
 Both of these genera are in the family of lactic acid bacteria, the kind you need to support a healthy gut microbiome.

 2) Enzymes - Sprouted grains themselves are known to have an energizing influence on the body, mostly due to their improved level of sprout-activated enzymes that continue to increase when fermented.